Deepanshusharwan/Small-projects/music_downloader(playwright)/README.md

 # Song Downloader Script

 This Python script allows you to download songs from a specified website (Tidal) using Playwright and Google Chrome.
 You can either provide the song name directly or use a text file containing song names to download multiple tracks.
+The script supports downloading music in various high-quality formats, including:

+- **Hi-Res 16-bit** audio
+- **Hi-Res 24-bit** audio
+- **Lossless audio**

 ## Requirements